Board of Governors

 Richard Bartlett-Rawlings joined the Board in October 2019.
 Richard is a qualified accountant (FCA) and currently an audit partner with RSM Milton Keynes working with a range of businesses from not for profit fund holders to large corporate entities in a variety of sectors.
 Richard has extensive financial experience having previously held roles with KPMG and Deloitte.
 Most of Richard’s spare time is taken up with family but he is interested in all things automotive and also has a passion for technology.
 Having attended a Further Education College prior to university, Richard is committed to widening participation and understands the value that Further Education Colleges can bring to the wider community.
 Richard is Vice-Chair of the Audit & Risk Committee.

-Alan Cook, CBE, Governor
+Alan Cook, CBE, Joint Vice Chair to Governors

 Alan Cook CBE joined the Board in August 2019.
-Alan has extensive financial services experience across insurance, banking and investments Since 2010, Alan has been solely performing governance roles on numerous Boards including: LV= and Chetwood Financial Ltd, (where is he the current Chair), and prior to that he has served as Chair of the University of Bedfordshire, Chair of Permanent TSB Group Holdings, senior independent director of Sainsbury’s Bank, Chair of the Highways Agency and as Non-Executive Director at the Department for Transport, Financial Ombudsman Service and the Office of Fair Trading.
+Alan has extensive financial services experience across insurance, banking and investments Since 2010, Alan has been solely performing governance roles on numerous Boards including: Chetwood Financial Ltd, (where is he the current Chair), and prior to that he has served as Chair of the University of Bedfordshire, Chair of Permanent TSB Group Holdings, senior independent director of Sainsbury’s Bank, Chair of the Highways Agency and as Non-Executive Director at the Department for Transport, Financial Ombudsman Service and the Office of Fair Trading.
 As an executive, he has also been managing director of Post Office Ltd, chief executive officer of National Savings & Investments and chief operating officer for UK and Europe of Prudential Assurance.
 Alan has lived in Milton Keynes for many years and was keen to take on this local role.
 Alan is the Chair of the Audit & Risk Committee.

 Peter Cox, Governor